smclacke/minishell/zxy_sarah_notes/SARAH_TD.md

 **TO DO**

+ ---> fix makefile

+ ---> change files

+ ---> change token var names to be easier to follow... like evrywhere....

+ ---> a LOAD of functions are a complete mess

+---> fix all exit codes asap cause maybe lots of problems...

  ---> leaks from lexer but like waaaa?

  ---> check if the parser syntax error thing is actually ok